Digitalist-Open-Cloud/Matomo-Plugin-ExtraTools/README.md

 This plugin comes with **no** guarantees.
 But it's free and open source.
 So, let's make it better!

+## Tested together with Matomo Helm chart

+As the ExtraTools plugin is important part of our [Matomo Helm chart](https://github.com/Digitalist-Open-Cloud/matomo-kubernetes), new versions of this plugin are tested together with the latest release of the Helm chart with Github actions.

 ## Version supported

 This plugin requires Matomo >= 5.1.0, < 6.0.0-b1.